sandervandevelde/iot-workshop/NodeJsToIotHub.md

 ### Create a Client Device Application
 Now that you have registered a device, it can submit data to the IoT hub.

-1. Create an iotdevice folder.
+1. Create a new iotdevice folder on your system.
-2. In the Node.JS console, navigate to the iotdevice folder.
+2. In the Node.JS console or dosbox and navigate to the iotdevice folder.
 3. Enter the following command, and press RETURN to accept all the default options.
 This creates a package.json file for your application:
 ```javascript
 npm init